ukez15/nordix-nephio/tutorials/starting-with-porch/README.md

 ## Prerequisites

 The tutorial can be executed on a Linux VM or directly on a laptop.
-It has been verified to execute on a Macbook Pro M1 machine.
+It has been verified to execute on a Macbook Pro M1 machine and an Ubuntu 20.04 VM.

 The following software should be installed prior to running through the tutorial:
 1. [git](https://git-scm.com/)